sankalp1999/Image_Captioning_With_Attention/README.md

 Check out yourself [here](https://share.streamlit.io/sankalp1999/image_captioning_with_attention/main).
 [Note](https://discuss.streamlit.io/t/get-path-from-file-uploader/3771/8): The uploaded images are not stored (since they are fetched as memory object, read in bytes and displayed)

+### What's new?
+V2 is a better model with lesser weird predictions.
+It is trained on Flickr30K dataset and some minor mistakes which were there in version 1 have been resolved.
+For code related changes, see Flickr30Change folder.

 You can check some of the results [below](https://github.com/sankalp1999/Image_Captioning/blob/main/README.md#the-good).